A Charmed Life

 20 July 2000 – Vernon Street, Medford, Massachusetts

-Jeff hadn’t expected his mind to be as quiet as it was while he stood in the line at Roberts Funeral Home.
-He wasn’t being bombarded with images of Saturday’s events, and that surprised him.
-Jeff knew he wasn’t ‘better,’ but he was getting there.
+Jeff hadn’t expected his mind to be as quiet as it was while he stood in the line at Roberts Funeral Home; he wasn’t being bombarded with images of Saturday’s events and that surprised him.
+He knew he wasn’t ‘better,’ but he was getting there.

-It was 6:32 p.m., an hour and a half before the evening portion of Liliana Sepulveda’s calling hours ended.
-The rest of Saturday’s crew, the ones who were at her apartment that horrible day, stood in line behind him.
-Jeff realized he hadn’t had the ‘what ifs’ since talking with Keiko.
+It was 6:32 p.m., an hour and a half before the evening portion of Liliana Sepulveda’s calling hours would end.
+The rest of Saturday’s crew, the ones who’d been at her apartment that horrible day, were in line behind him while they waited.
+He realized he hadn’t had the ‘what ifs’ since he talked to Keiko.

-Jeff glanced down at the front of his uniform shirt.
-The sight of a tie and his Army awards struck him as odd once again.
-Seamus and Sean told him he should wear his ribbons and badges since Medford Police and Fire allowed prior-service members to wear them with their dress uniforms.
-The tie, ribbons, and white gloves were the closest thing to a dress uniform he had.
-Brophy Ambulance’s lack of dress uniforms was being addressed right away by the service’s owner.
+Jeff glanced down at the front of his uniform shirt; the sight of a tie and his Army awards struck him as odd once again.
+Seamus and Sean told him he should wear his awards since Medford Police and Fire allowed prior-service members to wear them with their dress uniforms.
+The tie, ribbons and white gloves were the closest thing to a dress uniform he had; the fact that Brophy Ambulance did not issue dress uniforms was being addressed right away by the service’s owner.

-Jeff lost sight of the lead-gray sky when he stepped through the door of the funeral home.
-The funeral director donated his services as soon as he saw the story of Liliana’s murder on the news.
+He lost sight of the lead-gray sky when he stepped through the door of the funeral home; the funeral director donated his services to Jasmine as soon as he’d seen the story on the news.
 Though the air conditioning kept the inside temperature comfortable, Jeff still found himself pulling at his collar while they waited.
-Shawna put her hand on his shoulder in support.
+Shawna put her hand on his shoulder for a moment in support.

-When Jeff saw Liliana’s casket, the pain returned, lancing through him and threatening to drive him to his knees again.
-Somehow the funeral home pulled off a miracle, and Lily looked just like the happy little girl in the pictures he saw that day.
-There was no sign of the violence she endured in her last moments of life.
+When they saw Liliana’s casket the pain returned, lancing through him and threatening to drive him to his knees again.
+Somehow, the funeral home pulled off a miracle and she looked just like the pictures he’d seen of the happy little girl.
+There was no sign of the violence she’d endured in her last moments of life.
 Jeff purposely took slow, deep breaths.
-He slowly peeled his white gloves off, trying to focus on something to do, and because he was taught to remove his gloves before shaking hands.
+He slowly peeled his white gloves off, trying to focus on something to do, and because he’d been taught to remove his gloves before shaking hands.

-His eyes were closed, his head bowed while he apologized to the little girl once again.
-Shawna placed a hand on Jeff’s neck to signal it was time to rise from the kneeler.
+Jasmine saw him and the uniformed personnel waiting in line when Jeff knelt at the casket.
+She’d been focused on the nearer mourners.
+Jeff didn’t see the tears fill her eyes or her hand fly up to her mouth, covering her gasp; his eyes were closed, his head bowed while he apologized to the little girl once again.
+Shawna placed a hand on his neck to signal it was time to rise from the kneeler.
 The mother and the paramedic acknowledged each other with tears in their eyes.
 Jasmine hugged him as hard as she could when he bent low to grieve with her.
 Jasmine brushed her tears away as she stepped back.

 “I can’t believe you came,” she said.